 - Associate Degree Cost: The average cost of medical assisting associate degree programs is between about $34,000 and $53,000 for the 2-year program at our partner schools.

 Do medical trade schools offer financial aid assistance?

 Yes, there is financial aid available for medical assistant training to qualified students.
-Aid may include government-funded grants such as the Free Application for Student Aid (FAFSA) and the Pell Grant.
+Aid may include government loans and grants you can receive via the Free Application for Student Aid (FAFSA).
 Students may also apply for medical and healthcare program scholarships.

 What is a medical assistant program like?